 If you can scrape together $200 a month to apply to your principal balance, your total interest paid is $352,978.759, and you have shortened your loan term by about three and a half years.

-There is no reason you cannot make extra payments on a 15-year mortgage, although your payment is higher than a 30-year mortgage, so you have to examine your budget closer.
+There is no reason you cannot make extra payments on a 15-year mortgage, although your loan payment is higher than a 30-year mortgage, so you have to examine your budget closer.

-Prepaying your mortgage with extra monthly payments can create large savings and give you the satisfaction of complete homeownership earlier.
+Prepaying your mortgage with extra monthly payments can create significant savings and give you the satisfaction of complete homeownership earlier.
 However, strictly from a financial perspective, there are other factors you should consider, such as the after-tax return you can receive the extra payment compared to the after-tax interest cost.